 scale_colour_manual(guide = "none", values = c("black", "grey60")) +

-Next I want to show the ordination biplots of the MEM variables with respect to the sites using scaling = 2 (species) and showing the LC scores.
-Now I can see the major directions of influence of the spatial variables with respect to the sites.
+The ordination biplots of the MEM variables for the sites use scaling = 2 (species) and show the LC scores, which reveal the major directions of influence of the spatial variables.
 The code below produces a few panels of Fig. 2 (the figure is reproduced at the end of this document):

 # A few of the panels that go with Fig. 2;